Detectability of microlensed gravitational waves: Acknowledgements

 \section{Acknowledgements}

-We thank Eungwang Seo, Soumen Roy, Alvin Ka-Yue Li, Rico Ka-Lok Lo, and Miguel Zumalac\'{a}rregui for useful comments and discussion.
-M.H.Y.C. is supported by NSF Grants No. PHY-1912550, AST-2006538, PHY-090003 and PHY-20043, and NASA Grants No. 17-ATP17-0225, 19-ATP19-0051 and 20-LPS20-0011.
-J.A.J.G. is supported by grants from the Research Grants Council of the Hong Kong (Project No. CUHK 24304317), The Croucher Foundation of Hong Kong, and the Research Committee of the Chinese University of Hong Kong.
+We thank Anuj Mishra, Anupreeta More, Alvin Ka-Yue Li, Rico Ka-Lok Lo, Soumen Roy, and Miguel Zumalac\'{a}rregui for useful comments and discussion.
+M.H.Y.C. is supported by NSF Grants No. AST-2006538, No. PHY-2207502, No. PHY-090003, and No. PHY-20043, and NASA Grants No. 19-ATP19-0051, No. 20-LPS20-0011 and No. 21-ATP21-0010, the Croucher Foundation of Hong Kong.
 O.A.H. and T.G.F.L are partially supported by grants from the Research Grants Council of the Hong Kong (Project No. 24304317 and 14306419), The Croucher Foundation of Hong Kong and Research Committee of the Chinese University of Hong Kong.
 The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
 URL: \url{http://www.tacc.utexas.edu}.